geraldneale/py-blink_mojo-secure/README.md

 Also check out
 ------------
-https://github.com/geraldneale/blink_mojo - the original proof of concept with a nice illustration of the asic concept and easily repoducible, auditable examples.
+https://github.com/geraldneale/blink_mojo - the original proof of concept with a illustration of the basic concept and is meant to be easily repoducible and auditable.

 Twitter @geraldneale